Cameron Hodge: Publication history

-Publication history
+Fictional character biography

 X-Factor and The Right

-Cameron Hodge first appeared in X-Factor #1 (February 1986), and was created by Bob Layton and Jackson Guice.
-The book was a spinoff of The Uncanny X-Men featuring an eponymous team composed of the original five members of the X-Men, which was conceived by Hodge, the former college roommate of founding member Warren Worthington III (aka Angel), and who served as its public relations agent.
-Under Hodge's plan, the five mutants would pose as professional mutant hunters under the name X-Factor.
-They would use this cover to contact and teach young mutants.
+Hodge is a founding member of X-Factor and serves as its public relations agent; he is also the former college roommate of co-founder Warren Worthington III, also known as Angel.
+Under Hodge's plan, the members of X-Factor contact and teach young mutants while posing as professional mutant hunters.

-Later, under writer Louise Simonson, Hodge was revealed to be secretly acting against X-Factor.
+Hodge is later revealed to have been secretly acting against X-Factor.
 The company's advertising campaign actually increased anti-mutant hysteria.
-In addition, the team suffered a series of major setbacks.
-After suffering severe injuries during the Mutant Massacre, Angel has his wings amputated, and then seemingly dies in a private jet explosion.
-Tensions arose between X-Factor members Cyclops and Marvel Girl when Cyclops saw manifestations of the Phoenix around Jean Grey.
+In addition, the team suffers a series of major setbacks.
+After being injured by Harpoon during the Mutant Massacre, Angel has his wings amputated, and then seemingly dies in a private jet explosion.
 X-Factor later discovered that Hodge had orchestrated Angel's amputation and plane accident and had created holograms simulating the Phoenix Force.
-They too discover that Hodge had secretly been the Commander of an anti-mutant terrorist group known as The Right.
+They also discover that Hodge had secretly been the commander of an anti-mutant terrorist group known as the Right.
 He had fully intended to exacerbate anti-mutant tensions through his advertising campaign.

-Hodge and The Right had made a pact with the extradimensional demonic entity N'astirh.
-In exchange for collecting mutant babies the Right needed for a spell to open up a portal from Limbo to Earth, N'astirh promised Hodge immortality and the continued existence of The Right and its work creating conflict between humans and mutants.
+Hodge and the Right form a pact with the demon N'astirh.
+In exchange for collecting mutant babies the Right needed for a spell to open up a portal from Limbo to Earth, N'astirh promises Hodge immortality and the continued existence of the Right.
 Hodge later kidnaps and kills Candy Southern, Warren's former girlfriend.
 Warren is revealed to have survived the plane explosion and is transformed into Archangel by Apocalypse.
 Archangel invades the Right's headquarters and confronts Hodge, decapitating him.

-Hodge's efforts would provide unexpected blows against his enemies.
-The Ani-Mator, one of his armored employees, kills New Mutant member Cypher, and another employee would end up becoming the powerful cyberneticist Nanny who, with the assistance of Orphan-Maker, would plague the X-Men multiple times.